2018 Pickleball Tournament

 - We will have snacks available for players throughout both days of the tournament.
 Tables and chairs will be available outside of the field house for relaxing and lunch.
 No food or drinks other than water are permitted in the field house.

 - Volunteers.
 We will need volunteer referees for the medal round games for all championship events and for any other games where players request a referee.
 We have 14 courts to set up in the field house.
-We've lined up enough nets to borrow but if you have one to bring in case of net problems it would be helpful to have one or two extra.

 - Bathrooms will be available for changing.

 ***NEW CT Masters' Games Age Groups (non-qualifying for the National Senior Games)

 - 30-39, 40-49

 Age Groups (qualifying age divisions for the National Senior Games)